microsoft/CopilotStudioSamples/Templates/Employee FAQ/README.md

+---
+typora-copy-images-to: Images
+---

 # Employee FAQ PVA Template

 ## Overview

 Bots are great at helping your employees to self serve HR, IT or any other internal employee functions by providing automated responses and taking meaningful actions.
 This increases employee's efficiency and saves your organization cost and time.

 Bots have limitations and when a bot can’t help, it needs a way to connect employee with human subject matter experts.
 The Employee FAQ bot template is built with [Power Virtual Agents](https://powervirtualagents.microsoft.com/) that comes with a built-in capability to log an employee’s escalation request, notify a human expert, and allow them to quickly respond to the employee - all within [Microsoft Teams](https://www.microsoft.com/microsoft-teams/group-chat-software).
 It also obtains employee feedback so you can make improvements to the bot over time.
-Being built on top of Power Virtual Agents, it can be easily customized and extended to suit your needs with no develeper and data science background required.
+Being built on top of Power Virtual Agents, it can be easily customized and extended to suit your needs with no developer and data science background required.

 ## Features